provable-things/ptokens.js-v1/resources/docs/ptokens-perc20.md

-# ptokens-pbtc
+# ptokens-perc20

-This module enables the interaction with pBTC tokens.
+This module enables the interaction with pERC20 tokens.

 &nbsp;

 ### Installation

 ```
-npm install ptokens-pbtc
+npm install ptokens-perc20
 ```

 &nbsp;